…or: Stirring the Hornet’s Nest Part 2

 Bill Birnes has been happy to do a hatchet job on the Meier case because, after all, Birnes is a “UFO researcher” who got his big break to do a TV show, wear sunglasses, get his 15 minutes and…dutifully spread disinformation.
 One of his compatriots in disinformation is:

-George Wingfield,who repeats and supports the defamatory, unsubstantiated and now proven completely wrong attacks on the Meier, the WCUFO etc.
+George Wingfield, who repeats and supports the completely wrong, defamatory, unsubstantiated attacks on the Meier case, the WCUFO etc.

 Seth Shostak of SETI has also stubbornly, deliberately and perhaps in obedience to any higher ups – but most certainly in fear of losing his paycheck for essentially doing nothing of significance – chosen to ignore both my in person and online conveyance to him of the Meier information.
 He waits by his radio in hopes of receiving “contact” form folks who are laughing at the ludicrousness of it, off world and on.